Chern classes from Morava K-theories to $p^n$-typical oriented theories: On the uniqueness of Morava K-theories

 \begin{Rk} Theorem \ref{th:morava_unique} suggests that there is a uniquely defined motivic spectrum representing $n$-th Morava K-theory.
-Since there exist many different multiplicative structures on the $n$-th Morava K-theory $K(n)^*$, it is also possible that this hypothetical unique spectrum admits several multiplicative structures, or admits none of them.
-These questions are open as to the author's knowledge. \end{Rk}
+Since there exist many different multiplicative structures on the $n$-th Morava K-theory $\Kn^*$, it is also possible that this hypothetical unique spectrum admits several multiplicative structures, or admits none of them.
+These questions are addressed in topology \cite{Rob, Ang}, however, are open in motivic homotopy, as to the author's knowledge. \end{Rk}